antronerds/r2-tutorials/docs/One_Gene_View.md

 ---------------

 1. To investigate the values R2 uses for graph generation click on “View Datatable” to open a table with the expression levels for all samples.
 Within this table you can use filters to restrict samples.
-By selecting the rows, a second table is generated, that can be copied, and subsequently pasted in Excel, for further investigation.
+By selecting the rows, a second table is generated, that can be copied, create an additional track e.g based on sorted data and subsequently pasted in Excel, for further investigation.

     ![](_static/images/Onegeneview/OneGene_Datatable.png "Figure 13: Unfold the datatable")